Azure/autorest/packages/extensions/modelerfour/readme.md

   # This is a temporary flag to smooth transition.
 It WILL be removed in a future version.
   treat-type-object-as-anything: false|true

+  # **TEMPORARY FLAG DO NOT DEPEND ON IT**
+  # Enable older inconsistent behavior that an enum with a single value would become a constant by default.
+  seal-single-value-enum-by-default: false|true

   # customization of the identifier normalization and naming provided by the prenamer.
   # pascal|pascalcase - MultiWordIdentifier
   # camel|camelcase - multiWordIdentifier